 Notes:

-The awards made by the Trust are for academic research.
+The awards made by the Trust are for academic research at MA, PhD or Postdoctoral level (PhD / postdoc only for applicants in Egyptology in 2026).

 You will need to be able to show that you will be pursuing an interesting and worthy research project while you are in London.